Towards Real-world Debiasing: Rethinking Evaluation, Challenge, and Solution: A Fine-grained Empirical Analysis on Biased Distributions

-\textbf{\textit{Diverge rather than predictivity should be used.}} While $Corr_{sce}$ satisfies the above requirements, it measures the entropy difference between the conditional and marginal distribution of the target attribute, i.e. the predictivity difference.
+\textbf{\textit{It's better to use diverge rather than predictivity.}} While $Corr_{sce}$ satisfies the above requirements, it measures the entropy difference between the conditional and marginal distribution of the target attribute, i.e. the predictivity difference.
 This is still inaccurate for when the entropy of the distributions is the same, the conditional distribution could still be highly diverged from the marginal distribution, thus highly correlated with the spurious attribute.
 However, using divergence of the distributions accurately measures how the given condition affects the distribution shift of the target attribute.